axel669/lib.rollup-hono-files/readme.md

 # Rollup Hono Files
 A small library for adding file-based routing into hono routes at bundle time using rollup.
-The goal was to birng file-based routing to places like Cloudflare workers and AWS Lambda with a simple, consistent interface.
+The goal was to bring file-based routing to places like Cloudflare Workers and AWS Lambda with a simple, consistent interface.

 ## Installation
 Available in the standard package managers